 - Apply auditing standards based in current law, regulations, and guidelines

-- Utilize special, not often taught, auditing techniques as part of your daily monitoring or auditing activities
+- Utilize electronic systems to enhance your auditing techniques, allowing more efficiency in your daily monitoring or auditing activities

-- Utilize SEEQS for detecting root causes of performance deficiencies and developing and implementing effective Corrective and Preventative Action (CAPA)
+- Understand the role of quality systems in GCP, including techniques for detecting root causes of performance deficiencies and developing and implementing effective Corrective and Preventive Action (CAPA)

 - Select investigators and records for auditing or special monitoring emphasis